Gazprom Neft CEO says Russian oil company could look eastward if sanctions hit

 "No such task has been set (by the government)," he said.
 "But ... we have discussed with our buyers the possibility of switching contracts to euros and ...
 95 percent said they are ready."

-"This shows that in principle there is nothing impossible - you can switch from dollars to euros and from euros, in principle, to rubles," he told reporters in remarks authorized for publication on Monday.
+"This shows that in principle there is nothing impossible - you can switch from dollars to euros and from euros, in principle, to roubles," he told reporters in remarks authorised for publication on Monday.

 Kremlin critics say Russian energy companies need partnerships with Western companies for help with the know-how and financing to extract oil and gas that is hard to reach.